eulerkochy/advanced-os/index.md

 ### Virtual Memory

 Pilot had a single linear address space of 2<sup>32</sup> 16-bit words, with runs of addresses divided into the `Space` interface.
-It was a tree kind of structure, the root `Space` having all memory and any new `Space` defined as a subspace of the current referenced Space.
+It was a tree kind of structure, the root `Space` having all memory and any new `Space` defined as a subspace of the current referenced `Space`.

 Each space had three flags: referenced, written and write-protected, and the operations supported by the `Space` interface were: